mangomagic/ansible-setup/README.md

 # Bootstrap Ansible for Ubuntu Server

-Inital setup of an Ubuntu web server to use ansible.
+Inital setup of an Ubuntu server to use ansible.

 * Install ansible if not present
 * Create user ansible will be using, supplying public SSH key and password hashed with SHA512